ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 ##### Integrity Registers {#sec-comid-integrity-registers}

-An Integrity register is a register with one or more banks containing measurements.
+An Integrity register is a group of one or more named measurements.
 Each measurement has an unique identifier (either an unsigned integer or a string) and one or more associated digests.
 This type can be used to model the PCRs in a TPM or vTPM, in which case the identifier is the register index, as well as other vendor-specific "Integrity Registers".